 - The Crossing car park building offers $2 parking for the first 2 hours.

 - Wilson Parking offers over 30 car parks within the central city with a handy app to manage your payments.

-- And for something a little bit different, Gap Filler provides a socially conscious car park on the corner of Manchester and Lichfield streets, all proceeds of this are fed back into central-Christchurch projects.
+- And for something a little bit different, Gap Filler provides socially conscious car parks on the corner of Manchester and Lichfield Streets and Manchester and Gloucester Streets (access off Gloucester), all proceeds of this are fed back into central-Christchurch projects.

 It's also very quick to park in the city, with paperless parking meters.
 Simply enter your license plate number into the meter, select how long you want to park for (up to the maximum available), pay and okay.
 Simple!
 Discover more about parking meters in Christchurch.